DerBejijing/mc-google-lang/README.md

 I already did the exact same thing many years ago but I thought it would be fun to refactor everything and do it again.
 This script reads in a normal minecraft language file and translates all entries using the amazing power of google translate.
+This Repo contains a minecraft resource pack with a language file.
+It is German.
 A path of different languages can be supplied using arguments.

 ## Usage